Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Introduction

 The particle nature of dark matter (DM) is one of the most important topics in modern physics.
 But current evidence is insufficient to settle down such microscopic issue -- as existing evidence primarily reflects the macroscopic properties of DM fluid/cloud/halo \cite{Bertone:2016nfn}.
 Nowadays, most compelling attempts for unveiling DM particle nature mainly rely on the (in)-direct detections or reproduction of DM particles \cite{Tanabashi:2018oca, Conrad:2017pms, Aaboud:2017phn}.
 Unfortunately, due to its tiny cross-section, DM particle may not be detected soon \cite{Bertone:2018xtm}.
 In particular, for the weakly interacting massive particle (WIMP), the well-known logarithmic relation between DM particle mass $m_\chi$ and its thermally averaged cross-section $\widetilde{\langle\sigma v\rangle}$ has been established by using the background DM density fraction $\Omega_\chi=0.26$ for a long time.
 However, neither of them can be determined separately.
 To go beyond such background issue, we are motivated to study the evolution of DM density perturbation in the early Universe as it may contain more information about the nature of DM particle.

-In a recent work \cite{Li:2019cjp}, by investigating the co-evolution of DM density perturbation and metric perturbation in the non-thermal equilibrium DM (NEQDM) model, a perturbative resonance, which is driven by the pair productions of DM particles, is unveiled.
+In a recent work \cite{Li:2019cjp}, by investigating the co-evolution of DM density perturbation and metric perturbation in the non-thermal equilibrium DM (NEQDM) model, a perturbative resonance\footnote{We use ``perturbative resonance'' to emphasize that, driven by the new terms on the right-hand side of Eq.(\ref{eq:eompert}), the metric and density perturbations are amplified simultaneously, especially in the same period (the same wave-vector $k$) following a positive feedback pattern.
+One should notice that such ``resonance'' is not similar to the well-known Breit-Wigner resonance.}, which is driven by the pair productions of DM particles, is unveiled.
 As illustrated in FIG.\ref{fig:feyman.pdf}, in a curved and non-rigid spacetime, driven by the chemical potential difference between DM particle $\chi$ and a lighter scalar particle $\phi$, each pair production of DM particles can produce a small but non-zero fluctuation in the trace of metric, $\Delta\Phi_i$.
 In a thermal equilibrium background, such extra metric fluctuations must be cancelled exactly by each other on the interaction-by-interaction basis.
 However, they can accumulate during an out-of-thermal equilibrium phase such as the DM production phase and then they will contribute to the background metric perturbation.
 Specifically, as shown in Ref.\cite{Li:2019cjp}, during the phase of DM production in the NEQDM model, the accumulation of these fluctuations causes an amplified perturbative resonance between DM density perturbation and scalar modes of metric perturbation, and eventually results in a suppression of the tensor-to-scalar ratio of metric perturbation $r$.
 By solving the Einstein-Boltzmann equation governing such perturbative resonance, a relation between $m_\chi$ and $r$ is established for the NEQDM model in that work.
 As such result can relate the particle nature of NEQDM candidate to the future observations of B-modes in CMB, we, in this paper, are motivated to apply a similar strategy to investigate the perturbative resonance in the WIMP paradigm.